-Professor Hollis-Brusky is available for comment on issues pertaining to the Supreme Court, American politics, constitutional law (abortion politics, religious liberty, federalism, 2nd Amendment, campaign finance/Citizens United, executive power, marriage equality), the conservative legal movement, and/or the progressive legal movement.
+Professor Hollis-Brusky is available for comment on issues pertaining to the Supreme Court, American politics, constitutional law (abortion politics, religious liberty, federalism, 2nd Amendment, campaign finance/Citizens United, executive power, marriage equality), the conservative legal movement, judicial selection and court reform.

 “Barr blames lawyers for undermining the president’s power.
 Actually, they helped build it.”
 Monkey Cage at The Washington Post.
 November 18, 2019.